edgefirst-dev/core/README.md

 import { db as edgeDb } from "@edgefirst-dev/core";
 ```

+> [!WARNING]
+> This function is memoized so the next time you call it, it will return the same instance of the database.

 This object is compatible with D1 interface so it can be used with Drizzle ORM or any other D1 compatible library.

 ```ts